-In addition, you will need to have at least five years of experience working as a certified public accountant.
+In addition, you will need to have at least five years of work experience as a certified public accountant.
 You may also be able to gain licensure with fewer than five years of experience if you can prove that you met all of Delaware's requirements at the time your license was issued or that you meet Delaware's current requirements for licensure in the state.

 Continuing education requirements for CPAs in Delaware and in general

-In Delaware, you are required to complete at least 80 continuing education units every two years.
+In Delaware, you are required to complete at least 80 continuing professional education units every two years.
 The hours that you complete must include the following types of continuing education classes:

 - At least eight hours in auditing or accounting

 - At least four hours in professional ethics that are specific to Delaware

 - At least 20 more hours in audit, accounting or taxation